401-advanced-javascript-tommalieh/data-structures-and-algorithms/Data-Structures/linked_list/README.md

 4. `insertBefore` - Add a new node before a node with a certain value.

 5. `insertAfter` - Add a new node after a node with a certain value.

+6. `kthFromEnd` - Take an index and look for the node with the same index and return it's value